Skip to content

 Line Items

 Each sale contains one or more line items.
 For each item, select the product (or enter a free-form description), choose a variant if applicable, specify quantity and unit, and set the price.
 If the customer has a default pricing tier, tier pricing is auto-applied.
-Each line item shows the unit price, line total, and a pricing indicator (Retail, Tier, or Manual).
+Each line item shows the unit price, line total, and a pricing panel with the item's cost, retail price, and any tier or manual-override pricing that was applied.

 Costs & Totals